New England is well-known for its active college scene, with over 100 institutions of higher education calling New England home.

 Finally, the schools listed here are unique from the colleges listed in another “hidden gem” list we published recently.

-Here are the 10 best “hidden gem” universities in New England.
+Here are our picks for 10 of the best “hidden gem” universities in New England.

 This hidden gem of a university is home to many of New England’s top specialty programs, including teaching as well as nursing.
 SCSU has an annual NCLEX (licensing exam for nurses) pass rating between 90% and 100%, significantly higher than the average of 73% nationwide.